Akshaj-sys/Incident-Response-Network-Simulation/README.md

 **Objective**

-The goal of this incident-response simulation was to run a controlled, documented detection-and-response exercise inside an isolated virtual lab.
+The goal of this incident response simulation was to run a controlled, documented detection-and-response exercise inside an isolated virtual lab.
 The workflow demonstrates starting pfSense and Suricata, running a safe Scapy-based network simulation from a Kali VM against an Ubuntu target VM, capturing packets with Wireshark, observing alerts in Suricata, documenting the incident, and performing containment, analysis, and eradication.

 **Skills Learned**

--Intrusion Detection Tool (Suricata)
+- Intrusion Detection Tool (Suricata)
--Network Traffic Analysis
+- Network Traffic Analysis
--Incident Detection
+- Incident Detection
--JIRA & Google Docs (Documentation)
+- JIRA & Google Docs (Documentation)
--Wireshark
+- Wireshark

 **Tools Used**